How to Increase Guest Post Conversions: A 5-Layer Framework

 Here’s the minimum tracking setup I recommend for every guest post:

-After three months of running this system, you’ll have enough data to see patterns: which publications send the highest-converting readers, which topic angles generate the most leads, and which bridge page formats perform best.
+After three months of running this system, you’ll see patterns: which publications send the highest-converting readers, which topic angles generate the most leads, which bridge page formats perform best.
 That’s when guest posting stops being a branding exercise and starts being a conversion channel.

 Frequently Asked Questions About Guest Post Conversions